 Labeled “a rare jewel whose performances are both awe-filled and stirring” (Arts on the Edge, Wolfeboro, NH), Nathan has received numerous accolades, awards and scholarships, including the Roberta Bitgood Organ Scholarship (two-time winner) and the Cynthia Wheeler Carr Scholarship.
 He was awarded the Colleague Certification from the American Guild of Organists (AGO) in 2004 and has served on the Executive Boards of the New London and New Haven County Chapters of the AGO.
 He has also served as an organ scholarship adjudicator.

 In 2014, Nathan was signed to the Arabesque Records music label in New York, and in 2015, he had the honor of performing a solo organ recital at Saint Patrick’s Cathedral in New York City.
-In 2018, he played the famous Newberry Organ at Yale University’s Woolsey Hall and is scheduled to play a recital at Saint Joseph’s Cathedral in Hartford in April, 2019.
+Other performance venues have included Yale University’s Woolsey Hall (the famous Newberry Organ) and St. Joseph’s Cathedral in Hartford; he is currently scheduled to play another recital at New York’s Saint Patrick’s Cathedral in the spring of 2020.
 He also serves as organist for the New England Chamber Choir in Orchestra based in Cromwell, Connecticut.
 He lives with his wife and son in Northford and can frequently be found sailing the waters of Long Island Sound in his spare time.